Kyle Konis, Ph.D., AIA

 Kyle is a member of the IESNA Daylighting and Daylighting Metrics Committees.
 His research has been published in a number of prominent journals including Energy and Buildings, Building and Environment, Solar Energy, Intelligent Buildings International, and LEUKOS.
-Kyle has recently completed a book manuscript (co-authored by Stephen Selkowitz) that will be published by Springer International entitled, Effective Daylighting With High-Performance Facades, Emerging Design Practices (link to book).
+Kyle has recently completed a book (co-authored by Stephen Selkowitz) published by Springer entitled, Effective Daylighting With High-Performance Facades, Emerging Design Practices (link to book).

 Honors and Awards